Terrence Prendergast: Early life

 A native of Montreal, Prendergast was born in 1944, one of five children.
 He entered the Jesuit novitiate in 1961 and was ordained a priest in 1972.
-He holds a Bachelor of Arts degree from Fordham University, as well as the Master of Divinity and Doctor of Theology degrees from Saint Mary's University, Halifax through its earlier affiliation with Regis College, now part of the Toronto School of Theology.
+He holds a Bachelor of Arts degree from Fordham University, as well as Master of Divinity and Doctor of Theology degrees from Saint Mary's University, Halifax, through its earlier affiliation with Regis College, now part of the Toronto School of Theology.

-For his regency, Prendergast taught Latin and Greek at Loyola High School in Montreal from 1967-1969 and, after ordination and graduate studies in theology, taught in Halifax at the Atlantic School of Theology from 1975–1981, then was Rector of Toronto's Regis College from 1981–87, and its Dean of Theology from 1991-1994.
+For his regency, Prendergast taught Latin and Greek at Loyola High School in Montreal from 1967-1969 and, after ordination and graduate studies in theology, taught in Halifax at the Atlantic School of Theology from 1975–1981, then was rector of Toronto's Regis College from 1981–87, and its dean of theology from 1991-1994.
 From 1992-94 he assisted Frederick Henry, then the Auxiliary Bishop of London (Ontario), later Bishop of Thunder Bay and Bishop of Calgary, in conducting an apostolic visitation of the English-language seminaries in Canada for the Vatican.
-In 1995, he was a Visiting Professor at the Ecole Biblique in Jerusalem.
+In 1995, he was a visiting professor at the Ecole Biblique in Jerusalem.